 Options for customizing your workplace in Slack

 Slack is basically a team chat, so messaging is its key feature.
-I’ll describe some basics about chatting in Slack below.
-So scroll down, if you know that.
+I’ll describe some basics about chatting in Slack below, so scroll down, if you already know that.

 Messaging in Slack

-In a word, most of the communication in Slack happens in channels and direct messages.
+In simple terms, most of the communication in Slack happens in channels and direct messages.
 Channels are for group discussions: public ones are open so everyone can see what’s going on there, while private channels are confidential.
 Only the people you invite to private channels are able to join.

 Creating a private channel in Slack